 Theodore Twombly's apartment in Her

 We want.
 To live.
 In this apartment.
 Or at least house sit for a while.
 There's the usual automatic, motion sensing lights when Theodore gets home to his building in a near future LA/Shanghai.
-But what's really appealing is the lack of screens - Samantha, his OS, is set up on the iMac style desktop on his desk but she talks to him through a Moto Hint-like earbud.
+But what's really appealing is the lack of screens - Samantha, his OS, is set up on the iMac style desktop on his desk but she talks to him through a Hear One-like earbud.